 Job responsibilities

-1. Patient facing medicines support: Hold clinics for patients requiring medication reviews, stratifying the need for technical reviews, medicines adherence reviews (including polypharmacy reviews), focal long-term condition/clinical reviews or holistic long-term condition/clinical reviews (structured medication reviews).
+1. Patient facing medicines support: Hold clinics for patients requiring medication reviews, stratifying the need for technical reviews, medicines adherence reviews (including polypharmacy reviews), focal long-term condition/clinical reviews (see section 3) or holistic long-term condition/clinical reviews (structured medication reviews).
 Provide support for patients with questions, queries, and concerns about their medicines.

 3. Patient facing Domiciliary Structured Medication Reviews: Undertake clinical medication reviews with patients and produce recommendations for the senior clinical pharmacists, nurses, and GPs on prescribing and monitoring.
 Attend and refer patients to multidisciplinary case conferences.